parmeus/docs/docs/guide/end-user-guide.md

 # End-User Guide

 Parmeus provides a built-in game world which allows users to create and develop their Digital Souls.
-Please follow this step-by-step instruction to kick-off this Digital Soul building journey.
+Please follow this step-by-step guide to kick-off this Digital Soul building journey.

 ## Setup a Wallet
-To enter the web3 world, you need a wallet. `MetaMask` is the most popular digital wallet specific to Ethereum.
-Parmeus supports a few other wallets as well, and more to come.
+To enter the world of web3, you need a wallet.
+MetaMask is the most popular digital wallet on the Ethereum network.
+Parmeus supports a few other wallets, with more to come.

 In this guide, we will use MetaMask as an example to show you how to set up a wallet.